 Great for:

-• Improving circulation.
-The Asiatic Thai Massage’s pregnancy massage is designed to enhance your body’s blood circulation and lymphatic drainage.
+- Improving circulation.
+The Asiatic Thai Massage’s pregnancy massage enhances your body’s blood circulation and lymphatic drainage.

-Why choose the Asiatic Thai Massage to get a pregnancy massage in Islington, London?
+Why choose the Asiatic Thai Massage for pregnancy massage in Islington, London?

 The Asiatic Thai Massage is situated in the heart of Islington, London, a welcoming oasis standing right in front of yet detached from the great hustle and bustle of the city.
 We believe in professionalism and respect and strive hard to liberate our clients from the chaos and worries of the outside world.
 The light-filled yet tranquil spa is supervised by managing director Pathumpon Jatikate (Apple), a young entrepreneur and exponent of the timeless art of traditional Thai massage.

-At Asiatic Thai Massage, we promise to manage your stress, pain, and fatigue with our pregnancy massage services.
-Indeed, pregnancy massage is one of our five massage therapy specialties, the others being: Thai Foot Massage, Thai Yoga Massage, Asiatic Thai Massage, and Back & Shoulder Massage.
+At Asiatic, we promise to manage your stress, pain, and fatigue with our pregnancy massage services.
+Indeed, pregnancy massage is one of our five massage therapy specialities, the others being Thai Foot Massage, Thai Yoga Massage, Asiatic Massage, and Back and Shoulder Massage.

-We believe that there’s much more to a prenatal massage than a mere foot or back rub.
-Instead, it’s a deep, relaxing experience that involves unwinding all your pregnancy-related troubles and massaging them away using a gentle movement of hands, fingers, thumbs, and elbows.
+We believe a prenatal massage is much more than a foot or back rub.
+Instead, it’s a deep, relaxing experience that involves unwinding all your pregnancy-related troubles and massaging them away gently with hands, fingers, thumbs, and elbows.
 These movements are calculated and performed with mathematical precision, made possible through years of education and training and decades of hands-on experience.

-We strive hard to remove your present issues and prepare your body for the months to come.
-It’s more than 39 years since we’re into the business, which has allowed us to find the right balance between delicacy and hardness–so our prenatal massage is gentle enough to be safe for you and your baby yet firm enough to work deep into your troubled areas.
+We strive to remove your present issues and prepare your body for the coming months.
+It’s more than fifteen years since we’ve been in the business, which has allowed us to find the right balance between delicacy and hardness–so our prenatal massage is gentle enough to be safe for you and your baby yet firm enough to work deep into your troubled areas.

-We not only try to relieve your body pains but also strive hard to relax your mind through our pregnancy massage.
-Improved circulation and lymphatic drainage are also ensured for a more profound energy balance during our prenatal massage.
+We try to relieve your body pains and strive to relax your mind through our pregnancy massage.
+Improved circulation and lymphatic drainage also ensure a more profound energy balance during our prenatal massage.

 Not convinced yet?

 No issues.
 But please don’t leave without looking at what our clients say, our ultimate testimony.
-As of today, we have a 4.8 rating on Trip Advisor, a 4.8 rating on Treat Well (with more than two thousand reviews).
-The Asiatic Thai Massage boasts a 4.8 rating on Google My Business with hundreds of client reviews.
+Today, we have a 4.8 rating on Trip Advisor and a 4.8 rating on Treat Well (with over two thousand reviews).
+The Asiatic Thai Massage boasts a 4.8 rating on Google My Business and hundreds of client reviews.

-These highly positive reviews that we have garnered from our clients on various platforms add to our confidence in claiming that Asiatic Thai Massage is indeed the best place in London to get a pregnancy massage.
+These highly positive reviews from our clients on various platforms add to our confidence in claiming that Asiatic Thai Massage is the best place in London to get a pregnancy massage.

 Website address: Asiatic Thai Massage